 Before installing any type of distributed generation, whether it is stand-alone or connected to the grid, it is important to understand the safety requirements.
-The safety regulations, the codes and the associated safety technical standards can be confusing and difficult to understand.
+The safety regulations, the codes and the associated safety technical standards can be confusing and difficult to understand for non-technical persons.
 This guideline is intended to simplify these and provide basic safety advice to home, farm and business owners who are considering the installation of Inverter-Based Micro generation systems.